tea7010/MyLearning/english/writing.md

 * The taks I am currently working on might be the most enjoyable task for me.
 I am so excited to create valuable insights from it that I didn't notice I was overtime.
 * The task I’m currently working on might be the most enjoyable one I’ve had.
 I’m so excited to create valuable insights from it that I didn’t even notice I was working overtime

+* Wine is a my favorite alcohol drink, but I don't like the headache and hangover after drink it.
+Especially I love drinking red wine while I eat thick meat like steak.
+I used to buy box wine as daily go-to drinking, but recentlly I don't drink so much because I started dieting.
+Drinking make you more appatite and in result you end up eating more than enough.
+* Wine is my favorite alcoholic drink, but I don’t like the headache and hangover that come after drinking it.
+I especially love drinking red wine with hearty meat dishes like steak.
+I used to buy boxed wine as my go-to daily drink, but recently I’ve cut back because I started dieting.
+Drinking tends to increase your appetite, and as a result, you often end up eating more than you need.